kusamanetwork/userguide/docs/start/claims.md

 > NOTICE: Unfortunately at this time Kusama does not have hardware wallet support using the Ledger or Trezor products.
 Hopefully soon this will change!

-Another option you may consider using are `subkey` commandline utility which will allow you to be extra secure and generate your key on an air-gapped device.
-Two other options include using Enzyme in-browser wallet (like MetaMask) or the Polkawallet mobile wallet.
-But these require an extra step.
+Another option you may consider using is the `subkey` commandline utility which will allow you to be extra secure and generate your key on an air-gapped device.
+Additional two other options include the Enzyme browser extension wallet or the Polkawallet mobile wallet.
+But these require an extra step to make into Kusama addresses.

 ### Using Polkadot UI